bfitzgit23/acreetion-git-iso/README.md

 ## Getting Started

-To get started with AcreetionOS Linux, you can:
+To get started with StormOS Linux, you can:

 1. Download the latest ISO from our [Website]("AcreetionOSWebsite link")!
 2. Create a bootable USB drive using tools like [Etcher]("https://etcher.balena.io/#download-etcher"), [Rufus]("https://rufus.ie/en/"), or [Ventoy]("https://ventoy.net/en/index.html").